 Experiencing Dubai from above?
 Doesn't it sound awesome to visit the highest observation deck in the world?
 Dubai is a city of extremes, where many things are possible, somewhere you must visit once in your life.
 A city with many world records to their name, including having the tallest building in the world, the Burj Khalifa.

-In this blog about visiting the Burj Khalifa Observation Deck I will tell you everything about my experiences At The Top, one of the most popular things to do in Dubai and a great activity from all ages.
+In this blog about visiting the Burj Khalifa Observation Deck I will tell you everything about my experiences At The Top, one of the most popular things to do in Dubai and will conclude in the end if it is worth visiting.

 Burj Khalifa facts